Defl8/getignore/README.md

 ```

-5. Add the script to your bin folder
+5. Add the script to your bin folder.
+There are other ways to make this
+   globally executable on your system, this is my preferred way.
 ```
 $ sudo cp getignore /usr/local/bin/
 ```
-   There are other ways to make this globally executable on your system, this is
-   my preferred way.

 6. After the you select language the gitignore will be downloaded to the
    directory you are currently in.